jayraavi/auxilium/README.md

 # auxilium
-A service to connect Cal Poly students with able tutors
+A service to connect Cal Poly students with able tutors.
+This is a work in progress

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).